-MMPHA AHR/Inspectors cover a large service area, and it is not always possible for them to return to a unit within 24 hours to re-inspect life threatening repairs.
+MMPHA Housing Staff/Inspector cover a large service area, and it is not always possible for them to return to a unit within 24 hours to re-inspect life threatening repairs.
 The owner and/or tenant must certify in writing the repairs were completed.
-This statement and all receipts necessary for repairs must be submitted to the AHR/Inspector within 24 hours of the repair(s).
+This statement and all receipts necessary for repairs must be submitted to the MMPHA Housing Staff/Inspector within 24 hours of the repair(s).

-MMPHA will accept a handwritten statement, or they may use the self-certification forms provided.
+MMPHA will accept a handwritten statement.

-Landlords and tenants can in writing, request an extension for repairs before the expiration date (30 days' time frame indicated in deficiency letter) with reasonable reason.
+Landlords and tenants can in writing, request an extension for repairs before the expiration date (30 days' time frame indicated in deficiency letter).
+Extension will be reviewed on a case-by-case basis.